robertjmorrison/parsons/index.markdown

 <h1>2D Array Problems</h1>

 <p>Some or all of the below problems will involve distractor blocks, meaning there are some blocks that will not be used.
 Press the <em>Get Feedback</em> button below the blocks to check if your answer is correct, or use <em>Reset Problem</em> to delete your work.
-Please drag so that standard indentation is followed. </p>
+Please drag so that standard indentation is followed.
+Where the sequence of two blocks </p>

 <h2> 1.
-Count Descending Rows</h2>
+Count Decreasing Rows</h2>
-<p>A row is in descending order if each value is less than or equal to its predecessor.
+<p>A row is in decreasing order if each value is less than or equal to its predecessor.
 For example, the rows <code>[7, 6, 6, 2]</code> and <code>[4, 3, 2, 1]</code> are in decreasing order, but <code>[5, 8, 9, 0]</code> is not.
-Re-arrange the blocks to create a method that counts and returns the number of decreasing rows in a 2D array `grid`. </p>
+Re-arrange the blocks to create a method that counts and returns the number of decreasing rows in a 2D array <code>grid</code>. </p>

 <div id="2dArr-countDecreasing-sortableTrash" class="sortable-code"></div>
 <div id="2dArr-countDecreasing-sortable" class="sortable-code"></div>